amir734jj/object-binder/README.md

 - getter will return value of bound property of X
 - setter will apply value change back to Y

-This library uses [Lamar Code Weaving](https://jasperfx.github.io/lamar/documentation/compilation/) for runtime IL generation and [Guard](https://github.com/safakgur/guard) for validation.
+This library uses [Lamar Code Weaving](https://jasperfx.github.io/lamar/documentation/compilation/) for runtime IL generation, [InfoViaLinq](https://github.com/amir734jj/InfoViaLinq) to extract `PropertyInfo` from `MemberExpression` and [Guard](https://github.com/safakgur/guard) for validation.

 ## How to use:
 Given class: